givo/nested-crud/README.md

 First will get user with id `15` from `users` collection, then book with id `4` from the user's books collection and finally will get page with id `1` from the book's pages collection.

-The same behavior will take place for the other HTTP requests.
+The same behavior will take place for the other HTTP requests..

+The magic is done by using an OOP aproach.
+You simply need to implement two interfaces:

+* `ICrudCollection` in your collection
+* `ICrudItem` in each item within a collection

 ## Examples

-Create a class which contains a collection and is contained within another collection:
+An example for implementing a class which contains a collection and is contained within another collection:

 ``` typescript
 export class User implements ICrudItem{